• Skip to main content

 I make these points as a physician convinced our use of SSRI and related medicines could not just be much safer, but their sensitive use also could reveal important aspects of our subjectivity, currently hidden, if, like Triple Therapy, their use is not bent solely to making a profit – See I Come to Praise SSRIs.

 Healthcare needs Leadership.
-In a reversal to Weber’s metaphor, given pharmaceutical companies believe that few doctors have a thought in their minds not put there by them, Leadership seems unlikely to come from medicine.
+In a reversal to Weber’s metaphor, given that pharmaceutical companies believe few doctors have a thought in their minds not put there by them, Leadership seems unlikely to come from medicine.

 Socialists sitting at the healthcare table are predisposed to gorging themselves on the edibles – refusing to let anyone deny them any of the 12 psychotropic drugs a day ‘their industry’ provides them with.
 As a result Western Life Expectancy and Healthy Life Expectancy is falling.
 This is not sustainable.